mateuslab-prot/NovoTax/docs/installation.md

 ```

 ### Extra WSL step
-If you're on WSL, you will also need to install the nvidia-container-toolkit to utilise the GPU:
-Add libnvidia-container to keyring:
+If you're on WSL, you will also need to install the nvidia-container-toolkit to utilise the GPU.
+Start by add libnvidia-container repository to the keyring:
 ```bash
 curl -fsSL https://nvidia.github.io/libnvidia-container/gpgkey | \
   sudo gpg --dearmor -o /usr/share/keyrings/nvidia-container-toolkit-keyring.gpg